2024–25 Australian region cyclone season: Tropical Cyclone 25U

 On 16 March, the BoM reported that Tropical Low 25U was forming in the Indian Ocean, between the Cocos (Keeling) Islands and Christmas Island.
 Over the next few days, the low steadily organized as it moved westward within an environment of warm sea surface temperatures, low vertical wind shear, and good poleward outflow aloft, prompting the JTWC to issue a TCFA by 18:00 UTC on 18 March.
 Three hours later, the JTWC upgraded the low to a tropical storm, designating it as 26S.
-The BoM did not follow suit however, as gales were only extending halfway of the system; upon reanalysis, 25U briefly became a category 1 tropical cyclone on the next day.
-25U then struggled as easterly wind shear caused by a mid-to-upper level ridge soon increased, with its centre becoming exposed and its convection being displaced to the west by 20 March.
+The BoM did not follow suit however, as gales were only extending halfway of the system; upon reanalysis, gale-force winds extended more than halfway of 25U, meeting the bureau's criteria for tropical cyclone status.
+The cyclone then struggled as easterly wind shear caused by a mid-to-upper level ridge soon increased, with its centre becoming exposed and its convection being displaced to the west by 20 March.
 As a result, both the BoM and JTWC issued their final advisories on 25U late on the same day.